 Just like most music-streaming apps, it also offers a premium version called “Gaana Plus” that can let you download mp3 songs for offline listening.
 With the option to sync the downloads on five devices, you can access your favorite songs across the devices.
 What’s more, the pro version of the app also delivers the high-definition audio quality to get the most out of your premium earbuds.

 Your Favorite iPhone Music Streaming Apps Are?

 Well, that wraps up our list of the best iPhone music streaming apps that you can download.
 Do check them out and let us know which music streaming apps are you going to choose for your iPhone.
-Let us know all your thoughts on the subject by writing in the comments section below.
+If you like this article also check out our list of favorite workout apps and apps you can use to learn dancing.
+They will pair well with your music streaming app.
+That’s all from us, let us know your thoughts in the comments below.